-Associate of Arts in American Sign Language - Not for Transfer (AA)
+Associate of Arts in American Sign Language (AA)

 This degree prepares students for entry-level employment and/or potential further study in the field of American Sign Language through the study of signing and interpreting, language and deaf culture.
 Students will acquire skills and abilities in American Sign Language and an understanding of deaf culture.

 - Sign effectively and fluently, using the parameters of ASL.

 - Demonstrate proficient receptive skills when using ASL.

 - Be familiar with deaf culture and be able to articulate its basic history.

 Upon successful completion of this degree, students will be prepared for careers or employment in the following fields: entry-level interpreting, classroom aid, deaf student aid, advocacy for deaf culture.

 This degree is not designed for transfer; however, the courses included in this degree may be transferable and apply to other degrees designed for transfer.